Sharlene Santana: Burke Museum of Natural History and Culture

 As a curator, Santana has led efforts to increase the accessibility of the Burke Museum's specimen collections.
-In 2017, Santana, along with Luke Tornabene, Adam Summers, and Katherine Maslenikov, helped the museum to join openVertebrate, a large-scale collaborative digitization project lead by the Florida Museum of Natural History at the University of Florida.
+In 2017, Santana, along with Luke Tornabene, Adam Summers, and Katherine Maslenikov, helped the museum to join openVertebrate, a large-scale collaborative digitization project led by the Florida Museum of Natural History at the University of Florida.
 The openVertebrate project received $2.5 million from the National Science Foundation to help the museums of 18 academic institutions to upload 3D computerized tomography (CT) scans of vertebrate species onto MorphoSource, a publicly accessible database of biological and cultural data.
 Collectively, the openVertebrate team plans to publish high-resolution scans of more than 20,000 individual vertebrate specimens, which would allow their collection to showcase more than 25% of known vertebrate species and over 80% of known vertebrate genera.

 Outreach and activism

 Santana has worked to increase opportunities for underrepresented minorities in STEM fields, with a particular focus on Native American students.
 In 2016, Santana and professor Paul Gignac of Oklahoma State University received a $15,000 grant, which was used to help Native American students attend the 2016 Annual Meeting of the Society for Integrative and Comparative Biology.
 Santana hopes to draw Native American students into STEM careers by increasing students' exposure to scientific research conferences and providing opportunities to attend professional events.

 As a graduate student, Santana served on the Organismic and Evolutionary Biology Outreach Committee at the University of Massachusetts Amherst, where she worked to increase the accessibility of science by providing informational resources, events, and workshops to the public.
 As a professor, Santana has served on the Broadening Participation Committee of the Society for Integrative and Comparative Biology, as well as the Diversity, Equity, and Inclusion Committee of the North American Society for Bat Research.

 The Santana Lab has also produced "Pocket Bats", a digital application that allows members of the public to access a database of micro Computerized Tomography (microCT) scans using virtual reality software.
 Users can view realistic, textured models of bat skulls using "Augment", a real-time 3D modeling application that is freely available on both iOS/iPadOS and Android devices.